Caterpillar Foundation

 Foundation President:

 - Asha Varghese – Appointed President in March 2019, bringing 15+ years of experience from General Electric, where she served as Director of Global Portfolio at the GE Foundation.
 She holds an MBA from Northwestern University's Kellogg School of Management and is a certified Lean Six Sigma black belt.
-Graduate of the 2018 Presidential Leadership Scholar program.
+Graduate of the 2018 Presidential Leadership Scholar programme.

 Key Quote from Asha Varghese:

 "The Foundation's mission is to build thriving communities by investing in the skills people need to succeed in the workforce.
-Through our expanded collaboration with the United Way of Metropolitan Dallas, we are helping North Texas young adults access work-ready training and industry-recognized credentials that will open doors to meaningful careers.
+Through our expanded collaboration with the United Way of Metropolitan Dallas, we are helping North Texas young adults access work-ready training and industry-recognised credentials that will open doors to meaningful careers.
 This investment reflects the Foundation's belief that workforce development is key to creating stronger, more sustainable communities."

 Corporate Oversight: